 When you know that you have a few weekends free, or are planning what you’ll be doing with your kids during the summer holidays, then you should probably start planning as soon as you can.
 If you can start planning a few weeks earlier, and can decide a time and day that suits everyone then your trip out won’t be a hassle at all.

 The real benefit of planning ahead, is that it adds to the flexibility of the program though.
+You’ll have plenty of time to visit several places or you could find one fantastic place to explore such as the Thornbridge Hall Gardens (highly recommend you visit these gardens btw)!

 You’ll want to make sure that you plan ahead for everything through.
 Plan ahead for when your young kids will have a nap during your family day out (if needs be), plan your food times, plan how long it will take you to get from A to B.